How to Import Music Into PowerPoint: A 2026 Guide

 Start with the basics:

-- Use a supported format: MP3, WAV, or M4A are the supported choices.
+- Use a supported format: MP3, WAV, or M4A.

-A quick troubleshooting table helps here:
+A quick troubleshooting table:

-| Problem | Likely cause | Fast fix |
+| Problem | Likely Cause | Fast Fix |

 |---|---|---|

-| Music stops on slide change | Playback isn’t set across slides | Adjust playback settings for continuity |
+| Music stops on slide change | Playback is not set across slides | Adjust playback settings for continuity |

-| Audio won’t import | File format or export issue | Re-export as MP3, WAV, or M4A |
+| Audio will not import | File format or export issue | Re-export as MP3, WAV, or M4A |

 | Narration is hard to hear | Music and voice are competing | Create a ducked pre-mix |

-| Missing audio on another device | File handling or project packaging issue | Re-test the shared presentation file |
+| Missing audio on another device | File handling or packaging issue | Re-test the shared presentation file |

 Music Licensing for Business Presentations

-Use this rule: If the presentation supports a business activity, use music that is clearly licensed for that purpose.
+Use this rule: if the presentation supports a business activity, use music that is clearly licensed for that purpose.

-What to use instead
+What to Use Instead

 A practical checklist: